What Is Municipal Leasing?

-You’ve probably heard the phrase “tax exempt” leasing in the context of municipal leases or their financial “first cousins,” municipal bonds.
-Both are very low cost methods of financing used by governments to acquire essential-use equipment.
+You’ve probably heard the phrase “tax-exempt” leasing in the context of municipal leases or their financial “first cousins,” municipal bonds.
+Both are very low-cost methods of financing used by governments to acquire essential-use vehicles and equipment.
 Including vehicles, hardware, software, police stations, jails and maintenance facilities.

-Tax-Exempt “Municipal” Leasing is an umbrella phrase that applies to state, county and municipal governments, special districts and authorities.
+Tax-Exempt “Municipal” Leasing is an umbrella phrase that applies to state, county, and municipal governments as well as special districts and authorities.

 The “Tax Exempt” Language is Sometimes Misunderstood